Content

 The hair follicle is destroyed beyond repair and can no longer go through the hair growth cycle.

-Minoxidil (brand name Rogaine®) is a non-prescription topical medication that promotes hair growth and regrowth by restarting the growth phase in dormant hair follicles.
+Minoxidil (brand name Rogaine®) is a non-prescription, FDA-approved topical medication that promotes hair growth and regrowth by restarting the growth phase in dormant hair follicles.
+There’s also oral minoxidil, which is sometimes prescribed off-label for hair loss.

 Experts don’t fully understand how it works, but significant research shows it’s an effective way to boost hair growth and thickness.